Little Lever: Transport

 The village lay at the junction of three roads, the road between Farnworth and the adjoining hamlet of Nob End which continued to Radcliffe (A6053) and the road to Bolton (B6209) now replaced by the (A665) as the main route out of Little Lever.
 Later the Manchester, Bolton and Bury Canal provided direct links to Manchester, Bolton and Bury.
 There was a railway line from Bury to Bolton via Little Lever (with a station at Bradley Fold) though this was closed in 1970.
 The nearest railway station is Moses Gate, and Metrolink serves the nearby Radcliffe stop.

-The village is served by First, Diamond, and Cumfybus buses from Bolton, Bury, Radcliffe, and Farnworth.
+The village is served by Bee Network buses from Bolton, Bury and Radcliffe (bus number 524 between Bolton and Bury), Farnworth and Blackrod (bus number 521), and Darcy Lever (bus number 544, Little Lever to Bolton circular).
+Prior to the introduction of the Bee Network, Little Lever's bus routes were serviced by Diamond North West, and prior to that by First Greater Manchester.

 Economy

 Little Lever's past is marked by cotton spinning, textile manufacture, paper making and coal mining.

 Infrastructure

-In the early days, water was obtained from local sources and some shallow wells driven into the underlying sandstone.
+In the early days of the settlement, water was obtained from local sources and some shallow wells driven into the underlying sandstone.
 As the industry took a hold, more water and from a reliable source was required.
-In 1872, the Bury Improvement Act allowed the Bury Improvement Commissioners to take over Bury, Radcliffe, (who supplied Little Lever), Haslingden and Rawtenstall Waterworks Companies, in 1876, the Commissioners were replaced by Bury Borough Council.
+The Bury Improvement Act 1872 (35 & 36 Vict. c. cxlvi) allowed the Bury Improvement Commissioners to take over the Bury and Radcliffe Waterworks Company (who supplied Little Lever) and Haslingden and Rawtenstall Waterworks Company.
+In 1876, the commissioners were replaced by Bury Corporation.

-Bury and District Joint Water Board was set up in 1900 with responsibility for Bury County Borough, the municipal boroughs of Haslingden, Radcliffe and Rawtenstall and the urban districts of Kearsley, Little Lever, Ramsbottom and Tottington).
-The name was changed in 1935 to the Irwell Valley Water Board and then in 1962, under the Bolton Water Order 1962, was replaced by Bolton Borough Council.
+The Bury and District Joint Water Board was set up in 1900 with responsibility for Bury County Borough, the municipal boroughs of Haslingden, Radcliffe and Rawtenstall and the urban districts of Kearsley, Little Lever, Ramsbottom and Tottington).
+The name was changed in 1935 to the Irwell Valley Water Board and then in 1962, under the Bolton Water Order 1962, was replaced by Bolton Corporation Waterworks.
 In 1974 with the changes in local government, the whole was replaced by the North West Water Authority.
+In 1995, the North West Water Authority merged with NORWEB (the former North Western Electricity Board) to form United Utilities, who currently control water infrastructure for the North West England region, including Little Lever.